nicolas-leclerc/shortcodes-ultimate/readme.md

 * [Documentation](http://support.gndev.info/docs_category/shortcodes-ultimate/)
 * [Page at wordpress.org](http://wordpress.org/plugins/shortcodes-ultimate/)

 With this plugin you can easily create buttons, boxes, different sliders and much, much more.
 Turn your free theme to premium in just a few clicks.
 Using Shortcodes Ultimate you can quickly and easily retrieve premium themes features and display it on your site.
-See screenshots for more information.